swimmingly/swimmingly.github.io/_pages/other/individualism.md

 ### precepts

 Rather than a constitution, a set of precepts <!--[_precepts_](/other/precepts.md)-->of law is formulated.
 These are simple statements of eternal facts about man's political nature.
 They outline natural rights, their moral and metaphysical basis, the basic crimes that violate them, and how a state functions to protect them.
 They are not legally but naturally binding.
 They are inescapable.
 They form the natural basis for binding law.

 They would make up a short, simple statement, say 500 words maximum.
 One A4 page.
 A 4 year-old could grasp its basics.
 A 15 year-old would be a master of it and proficient with both law and self-defense.

+Being based on ubiquitous facts of reality, the statement would be an open source project.
+Others can fork it.
+The version would be noted in contracts.
+The best version---the simplest, clearest, and most complete---would become the most widely accepted.

 Everyone becomes his own legislator by making contracts based on the precepts, somewhat embodied in and elaborated by the ancient (and much longer) [Maxims of Law](https://famguardian.org/TaxFreedom/LegalRef/MaximsOfLaw.htm).
 Lawyers help.
 Defense companies help people protect themselves and their property.
 Adjudicators help settle disputes.
 Good actors---always a majority---band together to crush rogues.
 Insurance companies are ideally incentivized to coordinate those who hire them directly or indirectly through nested contracts.